Balaje/iceFem/README.md

 femEBvsFull.m
 thinVsFull.m
 ```
 assist with the visualization of the solution.
 Will support 3D models in the future.
 Some examples currently in the works are shown below.

 | ![3D_1](./Images/Displacement.png) | ![3D_2](./Images/Velocity.png) |
 | ---------------------------------- | ------------------------------ |

-More examples coming soon.
+More coming soon.

 Contact: Balaje K,  Email: [balaje6@gmail.com](mailto:balaje6@gmail.com)